 Swiss Chard—Rich in sulforaphane, isocyanate, indoles, and high in vitamins A, C, and K. It is also a good source of iron, potassium, and magnesium.

 Article: Harvard Health Letter: Must Haves from the produce aisle: Harvard Medical School, 2014.
 Print.

-Peach's are very delicious and nutritious and it just so happens that peach season is at its peak in July.
-According to "Pick Peaches for Healthy Nutrients", by Tufts University Health and Nutrition letter, "Peaches are low in calories and in glycemic index, are a good source of vitamins, phytonutrients, and may even help fight cancer".
-So go peach picking they are very healthy and very yummy, and easy to get.
+Peaches are very delicious and nutritious, and it just so happens that peach season is at its peak in July.
+According to "Pick Peaches for Healthy Nutrients" by Tufts University Health and Nutrition letter, "Peaches are low in calories and in glycemic index, are a good source of vitamins, phytonutrients, and may even help fight cancer."
+So go peach picking they are very healthy, very yummy and easy to get.

 Here are some fun ways to eat peaches...